Glossary: Market Structure and Trading Terms

 Settlement

-The process of finalizing a trade by transferring ownership of securities and payment.
-In the U.S., most trades settle in two business days (T+2), meaning shares and cash change hands on the second business day after trade execution.
+The process of finalizing a trade by transferring ownership of securities and payment between buyer and seller.
+In the U.S., most equity trades currently settle on a T+1 basis — meaning the shares and cash officially change hands one business day after the trade executes.
+(This moved from T+2 to T+1 in May 2024.)
+Settlement risk — the chance that one side fails to deliver — is managed by clearinghouses.

 Short Selling